hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 2. Ensure your zone has matching NS records in both the child data and in the parent data.

-3. Leaving the old algorithm DS record in the parent zone, resign the child zone using a new algorithm and publish it on 50% of the child's nameservers.
+3. Leaving the old algorithm DS record in the parent zone.
+Resign the child zone using a new DNSKEY with the new algorithm and publish it on roughly 50% of the zone's authoritative nameservers.

 4. Wait a period of time equal to max(TTL in the zone, DS record).

-5. Simultaneously remove the old DS record from the parent, and publish a new DS record referring to the new DNSKEY and its new algorithm.
+5. Simultaneously remove the old DS record from the parent, and publish a new DS record that refers to the new DNSKEY (and its new algorithm).

 6. Wait a period of time equal to max(TTL in the zone, DS record).

-7. Update the zones served from the unmodified set of authoritative servers to begin publishing the newer zone with the newer DNSKEYs.
+7. Update the authoritative nameservers that remained publishing the older copy of the zone.
+All authoritative servers can now publish the updated zone with the new DNSKEYs.

 Credit for this idea goes to Tuomo Soini and Paul Wouters.